-- (iii) Accounting treatment in the books - Are the costs capitalized with the Building or separately disclosed in the fixed asset register?
-Separate capitalization - Credit would be available.
+(iii) Accounting treatment in the books - Are the costs to be capitalized with the building or separately disclosed in the fixed asset register?
+In the case of separate capitalization credit would be available.
 Accounting treatment is a good alibi for claiming credit.
-If an item of expenditure is not permitted to be capitalized as PPE, then the same cannot be treated by GST to be capital goods, whether creditable or not.
-Similarly, if any items of supply included in the turnkey contract is to be separated from the construction material and labour for putting up the immovable property for the reason that they items DO NOT form an integral part or create the identity of the immovable property, support must be available in the manner of capitalization.
-If these items actually comprise an independent but simultaneous item supplied, then they would be capitalized separately as an independent asset class or group as it demonstrates characteristics of use, usefulness and useful-life that is different from that of the immovable property.
+If an item of expenditure is not permitted to be capitalized as property, plant and equipment (PPE), then the same cannot be treated by GST to be capital goods, whether creditable or not.
+Similarly, if any item of supply included in the turnkey contract is to be separated from the construction material and labour for putting up the immovable property for the reason that the items do not form an integral part or create the identity of the immovable property, support must be available in the manner of capitalization.
+If these items actually comprise an independent but simultaneous item supplied, then they would be capitalized separately as an independent asset class or group as it demonstrates characteristics of use, usefulness and useful life that is different from that of the immovable property.
 Although not impossible, contradictions in accounting treatment with that in GST for claiming credit may generally not be free from litigation.
-In fact, where there are such contradictions more transparent explanations and notes may be prepared so as to allow tax authorities to consider if they are concur with the uniqueness of the GST treatment.
-Reference may be had to the Maha-AAR in Nipro India (under clause (c) above) and visualize the harmony in what comprises the immovable property for purposes of accounting and for prupsoes of claiming GST credit; - (iv) Things which cannot be retrieved without damage to the goods Immovable and hence no credit.
-As to what is immovable property and what is movable property, reference is no longer about 'retireve without damage' but 'purpose of affixation'.
-Refer to detailed discussion under definition of 'services' in section 2(102) where among other things, it has been explained that "Based on the three limbs to the definition of 'attached to the earth' in section 3 of TP Act, it appears that if the attachment (of equipment) is for beneficial enjoyment of the land (or building), then equipment becomes immovable property itself.
+In fact, where there are such contradictions, more transparent explanations and notes may be prepared so as to allow tax authorities to consider if they concur with the uniqueness of the GST treatment.

+- (iv) Things which cannot be retrieved without damage to the goods -These are immovable and hence no credit.
+As to what is immovable property and what is movable property, the yardstick is no longer 'retrieve without damage' but 'purpose of affixation'.
+Refer to the detailed discussion on the definition of 'services' under section 2(102) where among other things, it has been explained that "Based on the three limbs to the definition of 'attached to the earth' in section 3 of Transfer of Property Act, 1882, it appears that if the attachment (of equipment) is for beneficial enjoyment of the land (or building), then equipment becomes immovable property itself.
 But, if the attachment is for the beneficial enjoyment of the equipment then, equipment remains movable property.
 These principles were expounded in Subramaniam Chettiar v.
-Chidambaram Servai AIR 1940 Mad 527 which were reiterated in CCE v.
-Solid and Correct Engineering Works 2010 (252) ELT 481 (SC)";

-- (v) HSN Code in the Bill If classified under the category of construction Then credit is may not be available.
-There is a settled principle of law that incorrect classification by the supplier should not lead to denial if in normal circumstances it would be eligible.
-There is no 'one fits all' rule that be applied here.
-HSN may change when it passes supplier's hands; - (vi) Separate PO and Invoice from the vendor to bifurcate between transactions on which one would avail credits and on transactions on which one would not avail credits.
-Artificial bifurcation of otherwise inseparable works is not advised.
-It depends on the nature of the article supplied and the understanding of its installation will gude whether the two can be separated or not.
+Chidambaram Servai AIR 1940 Mad 527 which were reiterated in CCE vs. Solid and Correct Engineering Works (2010) 252 ELT 481 (SC)". - (v) HSN Code in the Bill If classified under the category of construction, then credit may not be available.
+There is a settled principle of law that incorrect classification by the supplier should not lead to denial if in the normal circumstances it would be eligible.
+There is no 'one fits all' rule that can be applied here.
+HSN may change when it passes the supplier's hands. - (vi) Separate purchase order and invoice from the vendor to bifurcate between transactions on which one would avail credits and on transactions on which one would not avail credits- Artificial bifurcation of otherwise inseparable works is not advised.
+It depends on the nature of the article supplied and the understanding of its installation will guide whether the two can be separated or not.
 If the parties are the same but operating under two separate documents (PO and Contract), it arouses suspicion.
-Further suspicious are clauses where both components are taken together for computing advance, LD and recoveries and if there are 'cross-fall breach' clauses, then it becomes all the more worrisome; - (vii) Accounting of transactions and assigning the Project / Cost Code.
+Further, suspicious are clauses where both components are taken together for computing advance, liquidation damages and recoveries and if there are 'cross-fall breach' clauses, then it becomes all the more worrisome. - (vii) Accounting of transactions and assigning the Project / Cost Code.
 Services may also be capitalized along with an asset class or asset group but that does not mean they cease to remain 'input services'.